 - A domestic credit agreement may be made between Federation University and another Australian tertiary institution that issues AQF qualifications.
 Such agreements are only valid if approved by the relevant Board/Committee.

 - An international credit agreement may be made between Federation University and an overseas tertiary institution.
 Credit will be offered at the appropriate and equivalent AQF level (as determined by the FedUni endorsed assessor of overseas qualifications).
 Such agreements are only valid if approved by the relevant Board/Committee, and are in accordance with the articulation agreement with the institutional partner.

 - When negotiating credit agreements with other organisations, the University will consider whether the following aspects of programs involved in the credit agreement are comparable and equivalent:

 - The learning outcomes of the qualification

 - The program of study and the content of the program

 - Learning and assessment approaches

-- All credit agreements with other institutions must either be reviewed on an annual basis to ensure the ongoing alignment of curriculum/learning outcomes; or state the process whereby the institution will notify FedUni of changes to programs/courses/subjects for which credit is to be available.
+- All credit agreements with other institutions are valid only for the duration of the contract / agreement and are then reviewed to ensure the ongoing alignment of curriculum/learning outcomes; or state the process whereby the institution will notify Federation University of changes to programs/courses/subjects for which credit is to be available.

 - Eligibility for credit towards a program on the basis of an articulation agreement does not guarantee entry into the program.

-- Students entering a FedUni program on the basis of an articulation agreement may be required to complete prerequisite course/subjects where their enrolment in the previous program has not included content equivalent to these prerequisite courses/subjects.
+- Students entering a Federation University program on the basis of an articulation agreement may be required to complete prerequisite course/subjects where their enrolment in the previous program has not included content equivalent to these prerequisite courses/subjects.